16 Types of Furnaces That Generate the Heat You Need

 Oil-fired furnaces need on-site storage tanks for the oil.
 They’re also not the most environmentally sustainable solutions, though modern oil-fired furnaces need to have AFUE ratings between 80 and 90%.

 You've heard of propane, undoubtedly.
 It's a byproduct of gas production and when working with oil.
-It can be stored in tanks, that you've probably seen in cooking grills on back patios.
+It can be stored in tanks, that you've probably seen in cooking grills on various types of patios.